ietf-wg-acme/acme/draft-ietf-acme-acme.md

 information about the certificate subject.
 "Domain Validation" (DV) certificates are by far the most common type.
-The only validation the CA is required to perform in the DV issuance process is to verify that the requester has effective control of the domain.
+The only validation the CA is required to perform in the DV issuance process is to verify that the requester has effective control of the domain [CABFBR].
 The CA is not required to attempt to verify the requester's real-world identity.
 (This is as opposed to "Organization Validation" (OV) and "Extended Validation" (EV) certificates, where the process is intended to also